Basic Operator attributes

 For rectangular gradients, this value defines the gradient's length.

-By randomly displacing the sample coordinates, aka.
-Distortion, gradients can look more natural and interesting.
+By displacing the sample coordinates in a random circular direction, gradients can look more natural and interesting.

 This changes the direction into which the sample coordinates are displaced.